 Will braces interfere with my school activities like sports, playing an instrument, or singing?

 Playing an instrument or a contact sport may require some adaptations when you first get your braces, but wearing braces will not stop you from participating in activities you love.
+For more information, check out our article on braces and lifestyle changes you may want to consider.

 What foods can I eat with braces?